chuzhumin98/ConvSearch-Dataset/README.md

 ## SearchBehaviors.json Format

 **SearchBehaviors.json** is provided as json format with an array of query requests.
-For each query request, following show its segments as well as their corresponding descriptions.
+For each query request, following shows its segments as well as their corresponding descriptions.

 - id: the query request id
 - query_string: the query content agent submits to the search engine
-- origin: the agent-selected Chinese search engine or knowledge acquisition platform (one of baidu, sogou, bing, zhihu and douban)
+- source: the agent-selected Chinese search engine or knowledge acquisition platform (one of baidu, sogou, bing, zhihu and douban)
 - time: the timestamp when the query request is generated
 - belong_dialog: the id for the associated dialogue
 - belong_turn: the id for the associated dialogue turn
-- serp_pagelogs: an array containing the information of each agent-browsed Search Engine Result Page (SERP), sorted with the start timestamp
+- serp_pagelogs: an array containing the information of each agent-browsed Search Engine Result Page (SERP), sorted by the start timestamp
   - id: the SERP log id
   - url: the URL of this SERP
   - html_name: the stored SERP HTML filename